microsoft/Build-omi/README.md

 ```

   for NTLM with SPNEGO functionality (including regression tests) you must use updated packages.
-Until the corrected packages are available in the regular update distribution, you must add the proposed repos into /etc/apt/sources.list.
+Until the corrected packages are available in the regular update distribution, you must add the proposed repos into `/etc/apt/sources.list.`
 ```
 deb http://archive.ubuntu.com/ubuntu/ xenial-proposed restricted main multiverse universe

 ```

   The package libgssapi-krb5-2 from the proposed ppa will be version 1.14 or later.
-In addtion, you will need to add the proposed gss-ntlmssp package for xenial.
+In addition, you will need to add the proposed gss-ntlmssp package for xenial.
 It must be version 0.7.0 or later.

 - On Mac OS/X: